-- (2) Road construction, road re-opening and road maintenance on land to which this clause applies may only be carried out where: - (a) there is no alternative site available for the purposes of the road; - (b) prior to the construction of the road, the manager of the regional office of SFNSW that is responsible for managing the relevant land (or a more senior officer), has authorised the road construction in writing; and - (c) all practicable measures are taken to minimise any adverse impacts of the road construction or road re-opening on the environment. - (3) In this clause, "road maintenance" and "road re-opening" have the same meanings as in clause 10.
+- (a) there is no alternative site available for the purposes of the road; - (b) prior to the construction of the road, the manager of the regional office of SFNSW that is responsible for managing the relevant land (or a more senior officer), has authorised the road construction in writing; and - (c) all practicable measures are taken to minimise any adverse impacts of the road construction or road re-opening on the environment.

+AMENDMENT 1 1 Dec 2001 Clause 39(3) replaced Ref Appendix E (3) In this clause, "road re-opening" and "routine road maintenance" have the same meanings as in clause 10.